Dorota Kędzierzawska

 Dorota Kędzierzawska (/pl/; born 1 June 1957) is a Polish director of feature and documentary films.

+Biography

 Kędzierzawska was born in Łódź.
 She graduated from the National Film School in Łódź in 1981 but prior to that had completed a course in cultural studies at the University of Łódź and studied film directing in Moscow for two years.

-Kędzierzawska is the director of several acclaimed films, such as Crows, Nothing, I Am, and Devils, Devils.
+Kędzierzawska directed several films, including Crows, Nothing, I Am, and Devils, Devils.
 In her films she concentrates on the experiences of disadvantaged children who contend with a difficult financial situation, rejection by adults, or both.
 Her characters are usually women, hopelessly fighting for the love of their men.
-Her most recent film, Time to Die (Pora Umierać, 2007), is a powerful black-and-white depiction of the daily life of an old woman named Aniela, played by Polish screen and stage legend Danuta Szaflarska.
+Her film, Time to Die (Pora Umierać, 2007), is a ful black-and-white depiction of the daily life of an old woman named Aniela, played by Danuta Szaflarska.

 Filmography

 Dorota Kędzierzawska directed the following movies: